Dual D-Brane Actions in Nonrelativistic String Theory: Introduction

 On the other hand, T-duality transformations in nonrelativistic string theory have been studied in \cite{Bergshoeff:2018yvt}, where general Buscher rules for geometry, Kalb-Ramond and dilaton background fields have been derived from first principles by using the worldsheet theory.~\footnote{Also see \cite{Gomis:2000bd, Danielsson:2000gi, Kluson:2018vfd, Bergshoeff:2019pij}.
 Moreover, see \cite{Harmark:2017rpg, Kluson:2018egd, Harmark:2019upf, Harmark:2018cdl} for related works on null reductions.} These Buscher rules have been applied to the DBI-like part of the D-brane actions in nonrelativistic string theory in \cite{Gomis:2020izd}, where it is shown how relativistic, nonrelativistic and noncommutative open strings are related to each other.

 In this paper, we will first generalize the D-brane actions found in \cite{Gomis:2020fui} to include all relevant bosonic terms, which will be our starting point for analyzing both S- and T-duality transformations of such D-brane actions in nonrelativistic string theory.~\footnote{There are a series of standard simplifications we make throughout the paper.
 We will restrict to the case where the geometric curvatures are very small and hence omit any curvature contributions to the effective action of a D-brane (see, \emph{e.g.}, \cite{Bershadsky:1995qy, Green:1996dd, Morales:1998ux, Bachas:1999um} for inclusion of corrections from the geometric curvature in the worldvolume actions of D-branes in relativistic string theory).
 Moreover, for simplicity, we will only consider a single D-brane with a worldvolume $U(1)$ connection, but our construction can be in principle generalized to non-abelian cases with multiple coinciding D-branes.
 We further assume the worldvolume gauge field strength to be slowly varying at the string length scale, which allows us to drop derivatives of the field strength (see, \emph{e.g.}, \cite{Andreev:1988cb, Wyllard:2000qe} for the corrections beyond the slowly-varying-field approximation in relativistic D-brane actions).} We will refer to such D-branes as \emph{\g D-branes}.
 In relativistic string theory, since Polchinski's realization \cite{Polchinski:1995mt}, it is well established that D-branes are charge carriers for RR potentials, which extends the D-brane action to include a Chern-Simons (CS) term, in addition to the DBI term.
 Analogously, introducing similar CS terms in nonrelativistic D-brane actions allows the inclusion of RR potentials in nonrelativistic string theory.
-We will also derive how the nonrelativistic string limit is applied to RR potentials.
+We will also derive how the nonrelativistic string limit is applied to RR potentials, and show that a careful cancellation among different RR potentials and the Kalb-Ramond field is required for reproducing the finite D-brane action in nonrelativistic string theory.